webthatmatters/ec2-auto-snapshot-backuper/Readme.md

 }
 ```
 Now create an IAM User for each AWS account with permissions on the instances and attach the backuper Policy to the User.

+`ModifySnapshotAttribute` is only required if manager account will exist.

 **CLI**